Dylan Howard: Seven News

 Howard joined Seven News (7NEWS) in 2004 as a sports reporter and producer.
 His primary reporting focus was on the Australian Rules Football League (AFL), but during the summer months, he would present the Melbourne evening sports bulletin.
 Howard's 2007 report, revealing the impending sacking of an Australian football coach, garnered him local acclaim.
 In 2008, Howard published a controversial AFL story that involved paying for and publishing two footballers’ medical records and the confidential details of their drug use.
 The story prompted an investigation, and neither the network nor Howard was charged.
 Howard left the network shortly after – when his contract was not renewed.

+Arrival in United States

 In January 2009, Howard moved to New York to head Crocmedia's U.S. arm and wrote for various publications including Hello, Woman's Day, OK!, Men's Style, Ralph Magazine, In Touch, and The Sunday Mail's Celebs on Sunday.
 In 2009, Howard reported for Reuters in New York City.